surajkr/active-directory-java-native-headless-v2/README.md

 #### Configure the app project

 1. Open the `src\main\java\PublicClient.java` file
-1. Find the line `private final static String CLIENT_ID` and replace the existing value with the application ID (clientId) of the `Native-Headless-Application` application copied from the Azure portal.
+1. Find the line `private final static String APP_ID` and replace the existing value with the application ID (clientId) of the `Java-Console-Application` application copied from the Azure portal.

 ### Step 5: Run the sample